malcolms-anatomy/project_porfolio/README.md

-# Team Portfolio Website
+# Link Shortening Service Landing Page

 ## Project Overview

-This is a collaborative portfolio website showcasing the work and skills of three team members.
-The website serves as a digital portfolio, highlighting each member's unique talents, projects, and contributions.
-It is built using an HTML5 UP template and is hosted on GitHub Pages.
+This project is a simple, responsive landing page for a Link Shortening Service.
+The landing page allows users to input a long URL and generate a shortened version.
+It is built using HTML, CSS, and JavaScript.
+The focus of this project is to provide a clean, user-friendly interface to introduce the service and showcase its functionality.

 ## Features

 - **Responsive Design**: The website is fully responsive, providing an optimal viewing experience across various devices.
 - **Clean Layout**: The design is simple and elegant, making it easy to navigate.
-- **Individual Profiles**: Each team member has a dedicated section with a short bio, skills, and links to their personal projects.
+- **Link Shortening Functionality: Users can enter a URL to be shortened, and the service will display the shortened version.
 - **GitHub Pages Deployment**: The website is deployed using GitHub Pages for free, fast, and reliable hosting.
-- **Version Control**: GitHub is used for version control to enable smooth collaboration among the team members.
+- **User-friendly Interface: The layout is clean, modern, and easy to navigate.

 ## Technologies Used